 Horse Focus Camp

 The Horses...
 The Colorado Mountain Ranch horses are well-trained, have good dispositions and a liking for people.
 They are strong and steady, come in all colors and sizes, and are kept shod for our rocky terrain.
-Our horses belong to us, so each horse is like family - old friends with us year after year.
+Our horses belong to us, so each horse is like family - old friends with us and the campers year after year.
 The local mountain country is wide open for exploring the pine and aspen forests and wildflower meadows in "Old West" style.
 At The Colorado Mountain Ranch, folks can still just "get out and ride."

 "Equus"...
 (Means "Horse" in Latin) Sit around at the barn and share interesting facts about horses.
 Learn about breeds, colors and conformation of horses, as well as various riding styles and events.